What is a Good ROAS for Facebook Ads?

-You want to establish a ROAS benchmark for your eCommerce store or simply want to match your Facebook ads performance with the ROAS that other eCommerce advertisers get.
+You want to set a ROAS benchmark for your eCommerce store or simply want to match your Facebook ads performance against the ROAS that other eCommerce advertisers get.
 I am sure you would agree with me that all answers out there for “What is a good ROAS for Facebook Ads?” are truly subjective.

-As a Facebook marketing expert with over 5 million dollars in managed ad spends, my short answer would be that the overall ROAS for Facebook ads should be in the range of 4 to 10 for advertising to be sustainable.
+As a Facebook Ads specialist with over 5 million dollars in managed ad spends, my short answer would be that the overall ROAS for Facebook ad account should be in the range of 4 to 10 for advertising to be sustainable.

 Key factors that determine Facebook ROAS